 Surge & Lightning Arresters are highly nonlinear devices which have a high resistance at normal voltages and low resistance at voltages over their threshold.
-They protect transformers and other devices from over-voltages.
+They are designed to return to high resistance after the over-voltage event.
+Surge arresters protect transformers and other devices from over-voltages.